Nanny Taxes in Minnesota

 Minnesota’s paid family and medical leave (PFML) will provide workers, including household employees, with up to 20 weeks of paid, job-protected leave for family and medical reasons.

-Employer and employee contributions begin Jan.
-1, 2026, the same date benefits become available.
+While employer and employee contributions begin Jan.
+1, 2026, the same date benefits become available, employers must submit quarterly wage reports to the state for PFML purposes starting July 1, 2024.

 PFML may be used for: